You are here

-- Obtain the list of companies attending the fair through the website or fair app.
+- Obtain the list of companies attending the fair through the website or mobile guide.

 - Once you identify the companies you want to target, research them.
 Read their websites and enter the company or organization names in a couple of search engines to see what others are saying about them.